benmarwick/gsloid/README.md

 Overview
 --------

-This package includes two commonly used datasets in palaeoecology and archaeology:
+This package includes commonly used datasets in palaeoecology and archaeology:

--   A global sea level curve
+-   Global sea level curve
--   A global oxygen isotope curve
+-   Global oxygen isotope curve
+-   Boundary ages for Marine Isotope Stages

 There are many possible sources for these kinds of data, this package includes data from: